hyoukarh/C-programming-journey/Logs/Week-one.md

    - Memory Allocation: When declared, variables are allocated memory in the system to hold their data.
    - Scope: Variables have a specific scope (local or global) that determines where they can be accessed in the program.

+3. **Uses and Applications of Variables**
+   - Storing Data: Variables are used to store user inputs, intermediate computations, and final results.
+   - Dynamic Changes: Enable programs to adapt dynamically by allowing values to change during execution.
+   - Control Logic: Variables are often involved in loops, conditional statements, and logic controls.
+   - Mathematical Operations: Perform arithmetic and logical operations using variables as operands.
+   - Data Sharing: Facilitate data transfer between different parts of a program.
+   - Interactive Programs: Handle user inputs and display outputs effectively.

 ## Practical Work
-   -Wrote a program declaring and intializing a variable of 'int' data type.
+   - Wrote a program declaring and intializing a variable of 'int' data type.
-   -Declared multiple variables in a single line of code.
+   - Declared multiple variables in a single line of code.
-   -Initialized multiple variables in a single line of code.
+   - Initialized multiple variables in a single line of code.